rafqel/calculadora-web/README.md

 ## About

-### The project consists of a calculator that performs the functions of a basic calculator.
+### This project consists of a calculator that performs the functions of a basic calculator.
 HTML, CSS, and JavaScript were used to develop the project.
 #
 ## Final Result